MohamedGalal-2/Hack-Assembler/README.md

 Compile the source code: gcc -o assembler assembler.c Run the assembler: ./assembler yourfile.asm
 After executing the assembler command with your assembly file, a new binary code file (yourfile.hack) will be generated in the same folder.

+### Supported Instructions
+The Hack Assembler supports the following types of instructions:

+* A-instructions: Instructions that refer to memory addresses (e.g., @123).
+* C-instructions: Instructions that perform computations and control flow (e.g., D=M;JNE).
+The assembler ignores whitespace and comments in the assembly code.

 ### Examples
 Let's see an example of using the assembler.
 Suppose you have an assembly file named addition.asm with the following code: